-When a driver is cited for a 1 point traffic violation, the judge may offer the driver the opportunity to attend a traffic violator school.
-Drivers who do not have a CDL may participate once in any 18-month period to have a citation masked from their driving record.
-Completion of the course is reported electronically to the court by the school.
-Paper completion certificates are no longer used for reporting purposes; however, the student will receive a completion receipt from the school.
+When a noncommercial driver is cited for a 1 point traffic violation, the judge may offer the driver the opportunity to attend a traffic violator school once in any 18-month period to have the citation masked from their driving record.
+Completion of the course is reported electronically to the court by the school; however, the student will receive a completion receipt from the school.

 Note: When a commercial driver is cited in a noncommercial vehicle, the driver may be eligible to attend traffic school.
 Refer to DMV’s website for further information at www.dmv.ca.gov.

 If you get too many negligent driver points, DMV will place you on probation for 1 year (which includes a 6 month suspension) or revoke your driving privilege (refer to the topics included in the “Administrative” section).
 Your suspension or revocation order informs you of your right to a hearing.

 At the end of the suspension or revocation period, you may apply for a new DL and must show proof of financial responsibility.